earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Amazing!
 You are not a religion.
 Why are you so interested in the Beatles?

-A: Our understanding is that the [Beatles](https://en.wikipedia.org/wiki/Beetle) are the most successful insects on planet Earth.
+A: Our understanding is that [The Beatles](https://en.wikipedia.org/wiki/Beetle) are the most successful insects on planet Earth.
 We want to be like the Beatles, but space aliens instead of insects.

 Q: Should you pretend to be insects?